The Commonplace

 Key Points

-• AI‑enabled decision systems: real‑time monitoring, scenario simulation, and automated adaptive policy responses.
+• AI‑enabled decision systems — real‑time monitoring, scenario simulation, and rapid resource reallocation.

 Data & Methods